Angles (Dan Le Sac vs Scroobius Pip album)

-Angles is the debut album by dan le sac vs Scroobius Pip, released on 12 May 2008.
+Angles is the debut album by dan le sac vs Scroobius Pip, released on 12 May 2008 in the United Kingdom and 2 September 2008 in the United States.
 It entered and peaked at #31 on the UK album chart.
 Most of the album was recorded in a friend of Scroobius Pip's shed in Essex and dan le sac's back bedroom.